Tiger Woods seriously injured in California car crash - WTMJ

 Associated Press

 LOS ANGELES (AP) — Tiger Woods was seriously injured Tuesday when his SUV rolled over and ended up on its side in suburban Los Angeles, authorities said.
-The golf superstar had to be extricated, and his agent said he was undergoing leg surgery.
+The golf superstar had to be pulled out through the windshield, and his agent said he was undergoing leg surgery.

 The cause of the wreck wasn’t clear.
 The two-lane road curves through upscale suburbs, and the northbound side that Woods was driving on descends steeply enough that signs warn trucks to use lower gears.
 The speed limit is 45 mph.

-A KABC-TV helicopter showed the car on its side, with its front end heavily damaged just off the side of a road near a hillside, with its air bags deployed.
-The 45-year-old Woods was taken to the hospital by ambulance, authorities said.
+Images showed the SUV on its side, with its front end heavily damaged, just off the side of a road near a hillside.
+An ambulance took the 45-year-old Woods to a hospital, authorities said.

 “Tiger Woods was in a single-car accident this morning in California where he suffered multiple leg injuries,” said his manager, Mark Steinberg.
 “He is currently in surgery and we thank you for your privacy and support.”